 If you are uneasy about a student’s personal/mental state, do seek advice even if you do not think it is yet an emergency situation.
 You can always speak to a member of your department or one of the specialist student support services on a no-names basis in the first instance.
 It is important that you do not try and tackle difficult student problems on your own.
 There is now detailed advice in the booklet Cause for concern: guidance to working with students in difficulty .

 Finally, there are some circumstances where it is vital that you inform others.
 In particular, if you suspect that a student may be at risk of harm to themselves or to others, contact either a senior member of staff in your department without delay or contact The Disability and Wellbeing Service via firstname.lastname@example.org.

 To protect students’ interests and to maintain a professional teacher-student relationship, it is better to avoid getting too friendly with your students or gossiping or colluding with their moans and complaints.
 It is unwise for GTAs to get drawn into discussions about individual members of academic staff and other GTAs or to be openly critical of the course, the department or the School.
 If there are issues that do need bringing to the attention of the course convenor or the department, do so tactfully but assertively.
 The ability of the GTA to act as a communication bridge between students and the academic staff responsible for the course is one of the enormous benefits of the class teaching system at LSE.
-Note that you have a formal opportunity to provide feedback on the course on which you are teaching in the Lent Term.
+Note that you have a formal opportunity to provide feedback on the course on which you are teaching in Winter Term.

 Many departments now have a member of full-time academic staff who acts as adviser to GTAs and a point of contact for when they have concerns.
 The other key person you may wish to contact is the Head of Department or Institute.